zhangnuodi/cv/README.md

 ### INVITED TALKS
 ---
 <ul>
-<li>Designed the teaching plan on the ground of course book and semester duration.
-“Instruction on the Writing of Biography” English Academic Writing Class, Hongfu Campus, [Beijing University of Posts and Telecommunications]( https://www.bupt.edu.cn/), April 2017</li>
+<li>“Instruction on the Writing of Biography” English Academic Writing Class, Hongfu Campus, [Beijing University of Posts and Telecommunications]( https://www.bupt.edu.cn/), April 2017</li>
 </ul>
 <ul>
 <li>“The Use of Questionnaires in an Empirical Study” Second Language Acquisition Class, [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), November 2017</li>